 Secondly, even though advanced technology isn’t required, simply sending texts from your phone won’t work.
 You need to format your content in a certain way which leads us to the next section.

 Of course, there is SMS text marketing software available to make this whole process easier.
 SMS marketing tools are apps that allow you to plan and schedule your SMS content.
 This makes sending out your content a lot easier and provides you with crucial information.

 The app allows you to select all the relevant recipient numbers and send the content to them.
-It will also provide recipients with the opt-in, opt-out options which are essential for staying within the law.
+It will also provide recipients with the opt-in and opt-out options, which are essential for staying within the law.
 Finally, they provide you with statistics on the performance of your content.
-Engagement, click rates, any relevant information can be used to improve your marketing methods.
+Engagement, click rates, and any relevant information can be used to improve your marketing methods.
 Choosing a specific app depends on the text marketing services you are most interested in.